pjschmidt3/nodependency/README.md

 A dependency injection framework for node.js with support for custom lifecycles.

+# Why use nodependency?
+Dependency injection allows you to manage all of your app's resources from a central location.
+You can then register those resources to be injected into functions across your application.
+Nodependency also supports custom lifecycles, which give you the ability to manage how and when your dependencies are cached.

 # Registering Dependencies
 ## Instances
 Registering a simple object as a dependency can be done using `instance()`.